MaterialI/SFU_Rocketry_InternalGuidanceSystem/README.md

 ﻿# SFU_Rocketry_Recovery_System
-## The rev 1.0 \
+## The rev 1.0
 Features:
 ### Path construction
 > Constructs a line in small areas 200 X 200 km between the current location of system and the final target
 ### Path following
 > Uses PID and distance calculation in spherical coordinates and finds the XTE (Cross Track Error) from the path.
 After that it adjusts the steering to follow it.
 ### Course correction
 > Uses PID and course error to make the steering input and correct the heading
 ### State Machine
 > Allows the system to recognize the in which stage of the flight it is and does the necessary actions.
+> There are four states 1.
+Ascend  2.
+Descend 3.
+Landing  4.
+On the ground
 ## Telemetry recording
 > TODO